 Working to rid yourself of credit card debt is a smart move that can lead to better credit and greater financial stability and freedom.

-Our Los Angeles bankruptcy lawyers believe if you are in a position to comfortably pay down your debt‚ you should do it.
+Our Woodland Hills bankruptcy lawyers believe if you are in a position to comfortably pay down your debt‚ you should do it.

 But the big key word here is “If.”